rancher/terraform-provider-rancher2/README.md

 As of Terraform 2.0.0 and 3.0.0, the provider is tied to Rancher minor releases but can be released 'out of band' within that minor version.
 For example, 4.0.0 will be released 1-2 weeks after Rancher 2.8.x and fixes and features in the 4.0.0 release will be supported for clusters provisioned via Terraform on Rancher 2.8.x.
 A critical bug fix can be released 'out of band' as 4.0.1 and backported to `release/v3` as 3.0.1.
-A new feature can also be released 'out of band' as 4.1.0 but not backported.

 To release the provider